|FRESH SURRENDER by The Archers (1977)|

 In 1976, long-time group members Billy Masters and Nancye Short departed, creating an opening for little sister Janice Archer.
 Janice assumed the role of female lead for the group and dramatically changed the look and sound of The Archers.
 With a pleasing voice, Farrah Fawcett hair, and a million dollar smile, Janice was instantly popular and became somewhat of a "celebrity crush" for many Christian male teenagers across

-positioned them as truly a family group.
-This new direction would define The Archers for the rest of their
+Her presence also positioned them as truly a family group.
+This new direction would define The Archers for the rest of their career.
+America.

 With baby sister Janice in tow, Tim and Steve entered the studio to record what would become the group’s best selling album to date.
 Fresh Surrender was arranged by Elvis Presley TCB Band alumnus Larry Muhoberac and boasted a 'who’s who' of top session players.
 The list of elite studio musicians who contributed to Fresh Surrender included Steely Dan alumnus Ben Benay, as well as Dean Parks, Lee Ritenour,

 The album’s front cover featured a close-up photo of the three Archer siblings sporting about as much hair as you’re likely to ever see on a record cover.
 The back cover photo caught the trio in a playful mood and did nothing to discourage Janice’s many admirers.

 Standout tracks include the title track and I’m Gonna Rise.
 Ballads Make Me an Instrument, You Know the Future and Give Him Praise were favorites of many listeners.
 Every Breath I Take and I Need You had a decidedly 70s feel.
 A teenaged Janice was given only one solo – Change, which was penned by her predecessor – and acquitted herself admirably.
 As usual, Steve stole the show vocally and proved to be a master of “blue-eyed funk” on his own compositions Sanctified Life and Water Into Wine.